Motorsport in the United Kingdom: Stock car racing

 Round 3 of the 2025 NASCAR Euro Series at Brands Hatch.

 There are various stock car racing series in the UK.
 Open-wheel stock car racing is popular, and classes of BriSCA Formula 1 Stock Cars, BriSCA Formula 2 Stock Cars and Superstox are raced in short dirt ovals around the UK.

 American stock car racing has been prevalent throughout recent British motorsport history.
 From 2001, the Rockingham Motor Speedway was the majority home to the ASCAR series until its final season in 2008.
 Since then, Brands Hatch has hosted a round of the NASCAR Euro Series since 2011 (excluding 2020) and will race there until at least 2028.
 Other notable classes of Closed-wheel Stock car racing in the UK include Banger racing, Hot Rod racing and Saloon stock car racing.

 Formula E

 The Formula E World Championship has hosted the London ePrix over six years.
 From 2015 to 2016, four rounds were held at the Battersea Park Street Circuit.
-However, the series didn't return to England until the 2020-21 season, which saw the ExCeL London Circuit replace Battersea as the host the ePrix, becoming the series' first indoor/outdoor track.
-It has since become the final two rounds of the championship, starting with the 2022-23 season and is contracted to remain on the calendar until 2026.
+However, the series didn't return to England until the 2020–21 season, which saw the ExCeL London Circuit replace Battersea as the host the ePrix, becoming the series' first indoor/outdoor track.
+It has since become the final two rounds of the championship, starting with the 2022–23 season and is contracted to remain on the calendar until 2026.

-Several drivers and teams are competing under the British flag in Formula E. Notable drivers include Sam Bird, the 2022-23 world champion Jake Dennis, and the 2024-25 world champion Oliver Rowland.
+Several drivers and teams are competing under the British flag in Formula E. Notable drivers include the 2022–23 world champion Jake Dennis, and the 2024–25 world champion Oliver Rowland.
 Notable teams include McLaren Racing, the 2022-23 Teams' champion Envision Racing and the 2023-24 Teams' and Manufacturers' champion Jaguar Racing.